Frances Wright: First visits to the United States and France

 Soon after her return to England in 1820, Wright published Views of Society and Manners in America (1821).
 The book's publication was a major turning point in her life.
 It brought her an invitation from Jeremy Bentham to join his circle of acquaintances, which included economist James Mill, politician Francis Plore, and author George Grote, among others.
 The group's opposition to religious clergy influenced Wright's own emerging philosophy.

-In 1821 Wright traveled to France at the invitation of the Marquis de Lafayette and met with him in Paris.
+In 1821, Wright traveled to France at the invitation of the Marquis de Lafayette and met with him in Paris.
 Despite the differences in their ages, the two became friends.
-At one point Wright encouraged him to adopt her and her sister.
-Wright's request put a strain on the relationship with General Lafayette's family and no adoption took place.
+At one point, Wright encouraged him to adopt her and her sister.
+Wright's request strained the relationship with General Lafayette's family, and no adoption occurred.
 Wright's friendship with the general continued after relations with his family were repaired.
 She also returned to Lafayette's home in France for a six-month visit in 1827 to work on a biography of him.